cepalium/cepalium.github.io/_posts/2020-05-30-hello-world.md

 title: Hello World
 ---

-Prior to this space, I was running another blog page `tuannotes.com`.
+Prior to this page, I was running another blog `tuannotes.com`.
 Everything there was already on set from the first glance: hosting by Bluehost, blogging by Wordpress.
-The major work could only be blog writing, and some customization.
+The major work could only be writing blogs, and some appearance customization.

 {% include image.html url="/assets/pics/tuannotes.jpg" description="Snapshot of tuannotes.com then" %}